Difficulty: Medium, Asked-In: Google, Facebook

 return intersection

-We are using heap sort and iterative binary search for the implementation.
-The time complexity is the time complexity of sorting array Y[] using heap sort plus the time complexity of searching for each element X[i] in Y[] using binary search.
-This gives us O(nlogn) + m * O(logn) = O(nlogn + mlogn).
-If m > n, then mlogn > nlogn, and the time complexity would be O(mlogn).
+Suppose, we are using heap sort and iterative binary search for the implementation.
+So time complexity = Time complexity of sorting array Y[] using heap sort + Time complexity of searching each element X[i] in Y[] using binary search = O(nlogn) + m * O(logn) = O(nlogn + mlogn).
+If m > n, then mlogn > nlogn, and the time complexity will be O(mlogn).

-The space complexity is the space complexity of heap sort plus the space complexity of the iterative binary search, which is O(1) + O(1) = O(1).
-What would be the space complexity if we use merge sort and recursive binary search for the implementation?
+Space complexity = Space complexity of heap sort + Space complexity of the iterative binary search = O(1) + O(1) = O(1).
+What will be the space complexity if we use merge sort and recursive binary search for the implementation?
 Think!

-In the above approach, the overall time complexity of searching is O(mlogn).
+In the above approach, the time complexity is dominated by the searching operation of m elements, which is O(mlogn).
 The critical question is: Can we improve the time complexity of searching further?
-Here's an idea: If we sort both arrays, we can apply the two-pointers approach, similar to the merging procedure of merge sort, to find common elements.
-Think!
+Here's an idea: If we sort both arrays, we can find the intersection elements in both arrays by applying the two-pointers approach, similar to the merging algorithm of merge sort.
+How can we implement this?
+Let's think!

 Now we run a loop while i < m and j < n: